-- expectations and satisfaction.
-Annual questionnaires are also sent to those who submit applications and to those who have responded to neighbour notification letters. - 10.22 If appropriate, case officers will attend public meetings, Parish Council meetings or meet groups of residents to explain planning applications. - 10.23 In some circumstances case officers will be able to meet individual members of the public and to discuss the proposal by prior appointment.
+- 10.21 The Division has regular Annual meetings with Parish and Town Councils. - 10.22 If appropriate, case officers will attend public meetings, Town/Parish Council meetings or meet groups of residents to explain planning applications. - 10.23 In some circumstances case officers will be able to meet individual members of the public and to discuss the proposal by prior appointment.
 The development Control section offer a duty officer system from 9.00am-13:00pm Monday to Friday.
 The duty officer can be contacted on 01827 715341. - 10.24 There is a formal complaint's procedure that can be invoked if appropriate.
 Further information on the procedure is available from the Council's website.